El Yunque National Forest: History

 The area of the El Yunque National Forest has been notable since the pre-Columbian era.
-The forest today is home to several archaeological sites related to the indigenous Taínos, such as petroglyphs, although no evidence of permanent settlement has been found in the area, which suggests that it was possibly avoided and most likely considered sacred.The Spanish began the conquest the island of Borinquen in 1493, and gold was soon found in the Fajardo and Blanco Rivers in 1509, which sparked interest in gold mining in the area.
+The forest today is home to several archaeological sites related to the indigenous Taínos, such as the Río Blanco petroglyphs, although no evidence of permanent settlement has been found in the area, which suggests that it was possibly avoided and most likely considered sacred.

+The Spanish began the conquest the island of Borinquen in 1493, and gold was soon found in the Fajardo and Blanco Rivers in 1509, which sparked interest in gold mining in the area.
 By 1513 there were gold mines in both river areas and gold was soon found in other rivers of the mountain range such as the Sabana, Prieto, La Mina, Mameyes, Espíritu Santo and Canóvanas rivers.
-The period of gold mining in the area however ended in 1530 when miners and settlers started being attacked by rebelling Taínos, and the area would not be settled again until the 17th century.
-The area where El Portal Rainforest Visitor Center is located used to be the site of a coffee plantation named Hacienda Catalina.
+The period of gold mining in the area, however, ended in 1530 when miners and settlers started being attacked by rebelling Taínos, and the area would not be settled again until the 17th century.
+The area where the El Portal Rainforest Visitor Center is located used to be the site of a coffee plantation named Hacienda Catalina.
 Coffee was introduced and cultivated in the slopes of El Yunque in the 1730s but the area remained relatively untouched until the 19th century when the lowland forests were exploited for timber and cut down for the development of agriculture, which attracted the attention of the Spanish Crown.
-The forest during this time was part of the Crown Lands of Puerto Rico and in 1853 the Spanish government sent foresters from the Inspección de Montes (the Spanish Forest Service) to survey the land.
-Due to the rapid population growth in the island and the poor farming practices of the impoverished European immigrants of the time, the forest region was formally set aside in 1876 by King Alfonso XII of Spain with the purpose of preserving the soil and water resources and regulating the timber industry the region.
+The forest during this time was part of the Crown lands of Puerto Rico, and in 1853, the Spanish government sent foresters from the Inspección de Montes (the Spanish Forest Service) to survey the land.
+Due to the rapid population growth in the island and the poor farming practices of the impoverished European immigrants of the time, the forest region was formally set aside in 1876 by King Alfonso XII of Spain to preserve the soil and water resources and regulate the timber industry in the region.
 This makes El Yunque one of the oldest reserves in the Western Hemisphere, only four years younger than Yellowstone National Park.